 We also hope that one day, we'll incubate some eggs to see if we can hatch our own baby chicks.

 Of course, the learning and fun are top priorities, but so is the health and safety of the children in our care.

-Please click this link to see our risk assessment for the poultry project.
+To see our risk assessment for the poultry project, please click here.

 In addition to the risk assessment, Mrs. Richardson has written to all parents/carers to seek their written permission for their children to access the chicken's coop and free-range area under close supervision.
 Children who do not have written permission from a parent/carer will be able to view the chickens only from the viewing area.